krzemienski/awesome-from-stars/README.md

 * [theahmadov/NIVOS](https://github.com/theahmadov/NIVOS): NIVOS is a hacking tool that allows you to scan deeply , crack wifi, see people on your network.
 It applies to all linux operating systems.
 And it is improving every day, new packages are added.
 Thank You For Using NIVOS :> [NIVOS Created By NIVO Team]
 * [NixOS/nix](https://github.com/NixOS/nix): Nix, the purely functional package manager
 * [baumgarr/nixnote2](https://github.com/baumgarr/nixnote2): Nixnote - A clone of Evernote for Linux
-* [nlweb-ai/NLWeb](https://github.com/nlweb-ai/NLWeb): The main repo for NLWeb, implemented in Python.
+* [nlweb-ai/NLWeb](https://github.com/nlweb-ai/NLWeb): Main reference implementation for NLWeb, implemented in Python.
 * [jarun/nnn](https://github.com/jarun/nnn): n³ The unorthodox terminal file manager
 * [franglais125/no-title-bar](https://github.com/franglais125/no-title-bar): Integrates maximized windows with the top panel
 * [craigary/nobelium](https://github.com/craigary/nobelium): A static blog build on top of Notion and NextJS, deployed on Vercel.